PatrikCosmin/Folders-Sync/README.md

 Content verification using hash comparison method to ensure file integrity.

-FIles are also synchronized when saving with no changes.
+Files are also synchronized when saving with no changes.

+Disk full error handling.

 **Limitations**